 - Hand-held cellular phone use is now illegal in Illinois when operating a motor vehicle.
-The danger of distracted driving is much greater around pedestrian traffic, therefore the penalty for using a cellular phone or other electronic communication device in a school or construction zone is much higher. ($120.00 for the 1st offense and incrementally higher for second or third offenses, with the possibility of suspended driving privileges).
+The danger of distracted driving is much greater around pedestrian traffic, therefore the penalty for using a cellular phone or other electronic communication device in a school or construction zone is much higher.

 - Be familiar with the locations of schools in your daily travels.
 Make sure that you slow down and be especially alert when driving close to schools.